kodecocodes/i9t/3d-touch/3d-touch.markdown

 + `UITouch` now has a `force` property which tells you how hard the user is pressing.
 + `UIViewController` now has a set of previewing APIs that allow you to present a preview of a view controller (a "peek") when the user presses down on a view and then "pop" it open to display the full content when they press deeper.
-+ The new `UIApplicationShortcutItem`, which can be used to add quick actions to your application's home screen icon.
++ The new `UIApplicationShortcutItem` class, which can be used to add quick actions to your application's home screen icon.

 You'll be implementing each of these APIs in turn to add an extra dimension to a sample app.
 Strap in, it's going to be a wild ride!